 The European ARC regularly organises workshops, tutorials and schools related to ALMA.
+Dedicated the local nodes are used to disseminate this information.

-Dedicated CASA data reduction tutorials are held throughout Europe, as well as sessions describing the ALMA Observing Tool and more general workshops explaining the current ALMA capabilities.
-The ESO ALMA webpages provide
+CASA data reduction tutorials are held throughout Europe, as well as sessions describing the ALMA Observing Tool and more general workshops explaining the current ALMA capabilities.
+The ESO ALMA webpages provide a list of all scheduled activities and the mailing lists of the ESO ARC and